-offset of first short in the memory region to be set.
+offset of first short in the memory region to be set. values is the source of the data to write.

 OffsetOutOfBoundsException when offset is negative or greater than or equal to the number of elements in the raw memory region.